pawel-0skill/ESP32-Timer-Gate/README.md

 1. NodeMCU-32 board.
 2. VL53L0X sensor.
 3. Status LEDs:
-   - Green for OK,
+   - Green for OK, could blink differently depending on init stage, to confirm what's OK or what's wrong, until it goes contant when connected,
-   - Red for ERROR (could define different blinks for different situations),
+   - Red for ERROR, could define different blinks for different situations,
    - Yellow for sensor read feedback.
 4. USB power cable - power supplied from a powerbank, 5000mAh should be sufficient for two days.
+5. Jumper to switch between Start and Finish gate identification - P19 to GND or to air.